As you cultivate godly friendships, focus on the four hallmarks of a genuine friendship.

 Encouragement is the third key of true friendship.
 Friends are generous with their forgiveness, their praise, and their appreciation of each other.
 They speak kind, uplifting words to each other.
 When we falter, a friend will help us up and walk with us toward the right path.
 A true friend will lovingly correct us when we wander from God.

 True, godly friendship does not come easily.
 This kind of edifying support comes only through time and effort.
 We must share experiences with someone to discern if they are a true friend.
 Many times we find false friends who desert us in our most desperate times or who break our confidences.
-But through time and the Holy Spirit's discernment, we are able to weed out the false friends from the true ones.
+But through time and the Holy Spirit's discernment, we are able to weed out false friends from true ones and build friendships that will last through eternity.

 Prayer: God, show me how I can be a better friend to those You have placed in my life.
-Show me the areas I can improve in, and help me to discern false friends from true friends.
+Show me the areas in which I can improve so that I can be a true friend to others.
 I pray in the name of Jesus.
 Amen.

 "I long to see you so that I may impart to you some spiritual gift to make you strong—that is, that you and I may be mutually encouraged by each other's faith" (Romans 1:11-12).